webix-hub/docs/data/desktop/working_with_dates.md

 2 . **Custom** (using **webix.Date** object functions).

-Applicable to all data management conponents including datatable.
+Applicable to all data management components including datatable.

 Here we create the necessary conversion pattern and then define it as [scheme](api/link/ui.list_scheme_config.md) for the loaded data.